qtumproject/qtum-docker/qt/README.md

 ## exit qtum-qt

-Just close the gui wallet.
+Exit the gui wallet in normal way.